 Starting from the 1990s, there have been numerous publications in Forest Enets, recorded with a Cyrillic-based alphabet and designed for a broad audience (key authors: K. Labanauskas, D. Bolina, Z. Bolina).
 These publications used both Russian and Nenets orthographies, they also suggested and tested additional symbols to reflect the sounds that do not exist in other languages.
 On the other hand, they did not provide any unified and/or consistent orthographic system.

-The most recent version of alphabet and orthographic recommendations was approved at the seminar of the working group for creation of Enets system of writing that took place in Dudinka in October 2019.
+The most recent version of the alphabet and orthographic recommendations was approved at the seminar of the working group for the creation of the Enets system of writing that took place in Dudinka in October 2019.

 In particular, they approved the following additions to the Russian alphabet: